 - You must be a U.S. citizen or eligible non-citizen. - You must be accepted and currently active in an eligible degree program. - For most financial aid programs, and for loan deferment, you must enroll in your program at least half-time that is, at least a minimum of six credit hours per semester for undergraduate students.
 Your classes must be taken for credit.
 Students who are in an "At-Large" status are not eligible for financial aid programs.
-However, "At-Large" students may be eligible for Private (Alternative) Educational Loans, at the discretion of a lender. - You must be in satisfactory academic standing and making academic progress in your course of study. - You must not be in default on any federal loan or owe a repayment on any federal grant. - You must comply with all federal regulations governing selective service registration and use of funds for educational purposes.
+However, "At-Large" students may be eligible for Private (Alternative) Educational Loans, at the discretion of a lender. - You must be in satisfactory academic standing and making academic progress in your course of study. - You must not be in default on any federal loan or owe a repayment on any federal grant.

-For complete information regarding federal eligibility requirements, including information about prior drug conviction and federal student aid eligibility, please refer to the Federal Student Aid website.
+For complete information regarding federal eligibility requirements Federal Student Aid website.